decorative image for blog on using containers to improve php application security

 Maintaining PHP application security can be a daunting task, especially when you consider web applications are common targets for cybercriminals.
 Luckily, approaches like containerization (when done correctly) can help to decrease the attack surface of PHP applications, and, even if exploited, expose less data to bad actors.

-In this blog, we look at how teams can use containers to improve PHP application security, including why teams should consider containerizing their applications, container security best practices teams should consider, and the benefits of using trusted container images like those provided by Zend.
+In this blog, we look at how teams can use PHP containers to improve PHP application security, including why teams should consider using container images within their applications, container security best practices teams should consider, and the benefits of using trusted container images like those provided by Zend.

 Back to top